gabrielfs7/gabrielfelipesoares/_posts/2019-10-20-product-lines-and-product-families.md

 According to the book [Software Product Lines in Action](https://www.goodreads.com/book/show/1434086.Software_Product_Lines_in_Action) by _Frank J. van der Linden_.
 To discover the product lines we must separate the features that stay the same, from the features that change by each product.

-We can do this through the classification of three groups feature's groups:
+We can do this through the classification of three feature's groups:

 - **Commonalities**: _Product line_ features that stay the same for all the products.
 For instance: The UI components, Hardware Drivers, etc.